Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Sign Lock-In Enhancement

 The rank parameter $r$ controls the intrinsic degrees of freedom of the template, making $T^{(l)}$ clearly specified and straightforward to reuse.
 We treat $T^{(l)}$ as the initial distribution template for the weights in layer $l$.
 Let $\mac{D}$ be any distribution supported on $\mab{R}_{>0}$ and draw magnitudes $A^{(l)}_{ij}\overset{\mathrm{i.i.d.}}{\sim}\mac{D}$.
 We initialize the weights as $W^{(l)} \coloneqq T^{(l)} \odot A^{(l)}$.
-This design resolves the initialization template by establishing \emph{a priori} a sign structure that is easy to store and reuse.
-This experiment uses $r=2$ as a representative case.
+This design establishes \emph{a priori} a sign structure that is easy to store and reuse; in the experiments, we use $r=2$ as a representative case.
+Because the template is chosen before optimization, the method targets new training runs and is distinct from post-training quantization or pruning methods that operate on already-trained weights.

 \paragraph{Gap Initialization.} To reduce early sign flips caused by weights drifting near zero, we initialize each weight with a margin explicitly away from the origin.
 Let $\sigma_{\mathrm{init}}>0$ denote the base initialization scale and define a gap threshold, $a_{\mathrm{init}} \coloneqq c_{\mathrm{gap}}\sigma_{\mathrm{init}}, c_{\mathrm{gap}}>0$, where $c_{\mathrm{gap}}$ is a user-chosen constant controlling the gap size.
 For each entry, we sample $z\sim \mac{N}(0,\sigma_{\mathrm{init}}^2)$ and reject the draw if $|z|<a_{\mathrm{init}}$, repeating until $|z|\ge a_{\mathrm{init}}$.
 Let $Z^{(l)}\in\mab{R}^{m\times n}$ be the resulting matrix with entries that are independently and identically distributed according to this rejection-sampling procedure.
 Equivalently, each $Z^{(l)}_{ij}$ follows a two-sided truncated Gaussian supported on $\mab{R}\setminus[-a_{\mathrm{init}},a_{\mathrm{init}}]$.
 We initialize the layer-$l$ weights as $W^{(l)}_{0} \coloneqq Z^{(l)}$.
 By construction, this initialization suppresses early excursions into the near-zero region, where sign changes are most likely.